 What is institutional courage?

 Institutional Courage is an approach to tackling institutional betrayal that relies on accountability and transparency.
-It focuses on the “methodical collection of data”, including anonymous surveys, and the distribution and study of that data to develop new solutions.
+It focuses on the “methodical collection of data”, including confidential surveys, and the distribution and study of that data to develop new solutions.